mbadwa/devops-notes/Jenkins-notes/jenkins-deep-dive.md

 Go to Dashboard > sample-paac > your-build-# > Workspaces > click on the URL and open the /target folder to see the artifact.

 ### 5. Code Analysis on SonarQube

 Why code analysis? and what is it?
-Code analysis will check ones' code against the best practices and flag the problems that get fixed by developers.
+Code analysis will check one's code against the best practices and flag the problems that get fixed by developers.
 Code analysis scans for vulnerabilities in the code, it also looks for bugs/functional errors in the code.
 All in all in it does improve code quality of an app.

 **Examples of Tools Used**

 1. Checkstyle
 2. Cobertura
 3. mstest
 4. owasp
 5. SonarQube Scanner, etc.

 In this project we will use SonarQube Scanner and Checkstyle.
-Before anything, we need to install SonarQube tool to integrate the SonarQube Server into Jenkins.
+Before we start anything, we need to install SonarQube tool to integrate the SonarQube Server into Jenkins.

 **Steps**